cayesoneira/miniTRASGO-documentation/docs/setup/environment.md

         - /perl5: ???
         - /pythonscripts: only has one .py and I do not think it is very important.
         - /trbsoft: Trigger and Readout Board software

+## Look Up Tables (LUTs)
+Every device involved in the system has a LUT designated in order to explain how to read the files and also some alarm configured.
+For example the LookUpTableTRB.m has an alarm system which is the following:

+    {<0 or 1 if it is on/off>, <minimum value to triger the alarm>, <how many times has to occur to trigger the alarm>}
+    {<0 or 1 if it is on/off>, <maximum value to triger the alarm>, <how many times has to occur to trigger the alarm>}